ebjarstal/hive/README.md

+## Note

+For reference, Claude Code was used in March 2026 to refactor parts of the project and make it more presentable.
+The game's implementation was done by us (the students) back in Fall 2024, with minimal use of AIs/LLMs.
+The students involved in this project are:

+- Charlie Grosdemange
+- Éric Bjärstål
+- Héloïse De Wever
+- Lucas Dompnier
+- Yann Chabance

 # Hive: C++ Board Game

-A C++ implementation of the **Hive** board game, developed as a university project for the UTC LO21 course (autumn 2024).
+A C++ implementation of the **Hive** board game, developed as a university project for the UTC LO21 course (Object-oriented programming) in Fall 2024.
 Includes a console interface and a Qt GUI with a hexagonal board.

 ## Features